irthompson01/Square-Off-JS/README.md

 - DONE: Remove libraries/ from root directory and move all libraries to public/libraries/

-- get env variables from .env file to public/host.js and public/index.js... somehow
+- DONE: get env variables from .env file to public/host.js and public/index.js... somehow

-- Figure out which script imports are really needed in host.html and public/index.html, and remove the rest.
+- DONE:Figure out which script imports are really needed in host.html and public/index.html, and remove the rest.

 - DONE: restructure the project to have a public/ directory with all the client-side code and a src/ directory with all the server-side code.